operator-framework/rukpak/docs/provisioner-spec.md

 7. A bundle provisioner _must_ populate the `contentURL` field and host a webserver at which the bundle can be fetched.
    - The webserver _must_ deny unauthorized access to the bundle content.
    - The webserver _must_ allow access to the bundle content via the `bundle-reader` cluster role provided by rukpak.
-8. A bundle instance provisioner _must_ populate and update the `installedBundleName` field in the status to reflect the currently installed bundle.
+8. A bundle deployment provisioner _must_ populate and update the `installedBundleName` field in the status to reflect the currently installed bundle.
 It is up to the provisioner implementation to define what "installed" means for its implementation.
 9. A bundle provisioner _should_ implement _all_ concrete source types in the bundle spec.
 In the event that it does not implement a concrete source type, it _must_ populate the `Unpacked` condition with status `False` and reason `ReasonUnpackFailed` with a message explaining that the provisioner does not implement the desired source.
-10. A bundle instance provisioner _must_ reconcile embedded bundle objects by:
+10. A bundle deployment provisioner _must_ reconcile embedded bundle objects by:
     - Ensuring that the desired bundle template exists as a `Bundle`
     - Ensuring that the desired bundle has successfully unpacked prior to triggering a pivot to it.
-    - Ensuring that previous bundles associated with the bundle instance are cleaned up as soon as possible after the desired bundle has been successfully installed.
+    - Ensuring that previous bundles associated with the bundle deployment are cleaned up as soon as possible after the desired bundle has been successfully installed.